alindeman/upgradingtorails4/text/50_rails_queue.markdown

 ## Rails.queue

-`Rails.queue` adds an layer between your code and specific background job processors.
+`Rails.queue` adds a layer between your code and specific background job processors.

 If an existing application uses a gem like `queue_classic`, `delayed_job`,